MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/migrate-from-admediatorcontrol-to-adcontrol.md

 # Migrate from AdMediatorControl to AdControl

 Previous advertising SDK releases from Microsoft enabled Universal Windows Platform (UWP) apps to display banner ads using the **AdMediatorControl** class, which enabled developers to optimize their ad revenue by displaying banner ads from our partner networks (AOL and AppNexus) as well as AdDuplex.
-The [Microsoft Store Services SDK](http://aka.ms/store-em-sdk) no longer supports the **AdMediatorControl** class.
-If you have an existing app that uses the **AdMediatorControl** class from a previous SDK and you want to migrate it to a UWP app that uses the [Microsoft Store Services SDK](http://aka.ms/store-em-sdk), follow the instructions in this article to update your code to use the **AdControl** class instead of the **AdMediatorControl** class.
+The [Microsoft Advertising SDK](http://aka.ms/ads-sdk-uwp) no longer supports the **AdMediatorControl** class.
+If you have an existing app that uses the **AdMediatorControl** class from a previous SDK and you want to migrate it to a UWP app that uses the [Microsoft Advertising SDK](http://aka.ms/ads-sdk-uwp), follow the instructions in this article to update your code to use the **AdControl** class instead of the **AdMediatorControl** class.
 You can optionally configure your app to mediate ads with AdDuplex, using a weighted or ranked approach.

 >**Note**&nbsp;&nbsp;The code examples in this article are provided for illustration purposes only.
 You may need to make adjustments to the code examples to work in your app.

 ## Prerequisites

 * A UWP app that is currently using the AdMediatorControl and is published in the Windows Store.
-* A development computer with Visual Studio 2015 and the [Microsoft Store Services SDK](http://aka.ms/store-em-sdk) installed.
+* A development computer with Visual Studio 2015 (or a later release) and the [Microsoft Advertising SDK](http://aka.ms/ads-sdk-uwp) installed.
 * If you want to mediate ads with AdDuplex, you must also have the [AdDuplex Windows 10 SDK](https://visualstudiogallery.msdn.microsoft.com/6930860a-e64b-4b46-9d72-62d7fddda077) installed on your development computer.

-  >**Note**&nbsp;&nbsp;As an alternative to running the AdDuplex SDK installer from the link above, you can install the AdDuplex libraries for your UWP app project in Visual Studio 2015.
-With your UWP app project open in Visual Studio 2015, click **Project** > **Manage NuGet Packages**, search for the NuGet package named **AdDuplexWin10**, and install the package.
+  >**Note**&nbsp;&nbsp;As an alternative to running the AdDuplex SDK installer from the link above, you can install the AdDuplex libraries for your UWP app project in Visual Studio.
+With your UWP app project open in Visual Studio, click **Project** > **Manage NuGet Packages**, search for the NuGet package named **AdDuplexWin10**, and install the package.

 ## Step 1: Retrieve your application IDs and ad unit IDs